warpyu/TechnicalCommunityContent/Web Frameworks/Angular/Session 2 - Hands On/readme.md

 	declarations: [ AppComponent, WidgetTable, WidgetForm, WidgetViewRow, WidgetEditRow ],
 	```

 1. The ```WidgetTable``` template needs to be updated to use the new row components.
 A new "Action" column needs to be added to the table header row, and some logic needs to be added to the table to switch between the view row and edit row.
-Replace the template for the widget table component in **widget-table.component.html** with the following markup.
+Replace the template for the widget table component in **widget-table.component.html** with the following markup:

 	```html
 	<table>